-Over 20 years of experience in recording, mixing, and mastering at El Estudio de Joe.
-Notable credits include Tommy Lee, Zully Murillo, and the Cali Philharmonic Orchestra.
+Over 20 years of experience in recording, mixing, and mastering at the helm of El Estudio de Joe.
+Notable credits include work with Tommy Lee, Zully Murillo, the Orquesta Filarmónica de Cali, and sound design for large-scale theatrical productions.

 My love for music is a direct inheritance from my mother, who instilled this passion in me since I was a child.
 I grew up in a home of artisans, where I learned from my parents the value of handmade work, crafted with patience and dedication.
 This vision of art as a craft was nurtured by the musical influence of my father, who was a drummer, and my grandfather, who sang in bolero trios.
 It was in this environment, rich in creativity and rhythm, that my calling took root and my training began with private tutors.